-Retro-DWS is the only heating trace system designed to internally protect non-pressurized drain, storm drain, culvert, waste and sewer systems.
-These applications include but are not limited to septic drains, septic tanks, holding tanks and other similar applications.
+Retro-DWS is the only self-regulating heating trace system designed to internally protect non-pressurized drain, storm drain, culvert, waste and sewer pipes.
+These applications include but are not limited to septic drains, septic tanks, holding tanks and other similar applications where frozen sewer pipes may be a problem.

-The Retro-DWS heating cable is a job-ready, pre-assembled system that is a safe and reliable solution for non-pressurized drains.
-This includes but is not limited to storm drains, culverts, waste and sewer systems consisting of all pipe types including all metallic and non-metallic materials.
+The Retro-DWS in pipe heating cable is a job-ready, pre-assembled self-regulating system that is a safe and reliable solution for prevention of non-pressurized frozen sewer pipes.
+This includes but is not limited to storm drains, culverts, waste and sewer pipe systems consisting of all pipe types including all metallic and non-metallic materials.
+Dealing with frozen sewer pipes on a regular basis will no longer be an issue.

-The Retro-DWS is manufactured using a pre-determined length of Heat-Line certified, self-regulating trace heating cable, factory installed inside a ½ inch HDPE tube finished with a proprietary fusion end-seal.
-The purpose of the HDPE tube is to provide a barrier from fluids such as grey and black water, while providing extremely efficient heat transfer.
+The Retro-DWS is manufactured using a pre-determined length of Heat-Line certified, self-regulating trace heating cable, factory-installed inside a ½ inch HDPE tube finished with a proprietary fusion end-seal.
+The purpose of the HDPE tube is to provide a barrier from fluids such as grey and black water while providing extremely efficient heat transfer.
 The system will easily push inside most pipes for distances up to and greater than 150 feet (46 meters).
 For long distances, Retro-DWS can be drawn in with an electrical or plumbers fish tape or rope.
-The Retro-DWS is supplied with certified plumbing fittings to interface with 3 inch and 4 inch ABS pipes using an existing or installed clean-out, Tee or Wye as an access point.
+The Retro-DWS is supplied with certified plumbing fittings to interface with 4 inch ABS pipes using an existing or installed clean-out, Tee or Wye as an access point, with a 3 inch adapter kit available as an add on.

 The versatile interface process of the Retro-DWS makes the system suitable for installation in pipe diameters from 3 inches to greater than 8 inches.
 The Retro-DWS can be easily adapted to fit larger pipe diameters by using readily available, industry standard components.
 In larger pipe applications, Retro-DWS is designed to provide a melt-water path, thus allowing continuous flow through the entire channel.
 This allows the fluids to carve their way through large diameter culverts or drains without having to install energy-expensive high watt density heat trace cables.
 For large pipe diameters please review Retro-DWS “other methods” in the installation manual.